PennyLaneAI/pennylane/pennylane/logging/README.md

 ## Customizing logs

-As with any package that targets many domains, Python's loging is as extensible and flexible as it is hard to configure -- ideally we define some good defaults that meet our development goals, and only deviate from them if required.
-To change log-levels that are reporting on a package or module-wide basis, it is possible to do so by modidyfing the entries in the `log_config.toml` file, under the `[loggers]` section.
+As with any package that targets many domains, Python's logging is as extensible and flexible as it is hard to configure -- ideally we define some good defaults that meet our development goals, and only deviate from them if required.
+To change log-levels that are reporting on a package or module-wide basis, it is possible to do so by modifying the entries in the `log_config.toml` file, under the `[loggers]` section.
 In addition, if we want to send the logs elsewhere, we can adjust the `[handlers]` section, which controls what happens to each message.
 If we do not like the output format of the messages, we can adjust these through the `[formatters]` section.
 If we want to filter messages based on some criteria, we can add these to the respective handlers.
 As an example, we can go through the configuration file and explore the options.

 ### Modifying the configuration options

-To allow for good expressivity when requiring logging, we must often adjust several parts of the ecosystem to ensure messages are formatted a ceratin way, we control logging internally to PennyLane different to external packages, messages are sent to somewhere we can make them actionable, and we can remove messages that are not needed based on some criteria of interest.
+To allow for good expressivity when requiring logging, we must often adjust several parts of the ecosystem to ensure messages are formatted a certain way, we control logging internally to PennyLane different to external packages, messages are sent to somewhere we can make them actionable, and we can remove messages that are not needed based on some criteria of interest.
 I'll break the `log_config.toml` file into sections to discuss how these can be adjusted to suit needs: